-The use of sector-wide indicators, milestones, and targets are a key component of the Holistic Assessment Tool.
-These are established at the national level within the four-year Health Sector Medium Term Development Plan (HSMTDP) and are (re-)formulated each year with the POW that the MoH prepares in lines with the objectives of the national health strategy as set in the HSMTDP.
+The use of sector-wide indicators, milestones, and targets are a key component of the Holistic Assessment tool.
+These are established at the national level within the four-year Health Sector Medium Term Development Plan (HSMTDP) and are (re-)formulated each year with the programme of work (POW) that the MoH prepares in lines with the objectives of the national health strategy as set in the HSMTDP.
 In relation to decentralization, milestones, targets, and indicators at the local level are derived from national ones.
 The data generated by the HIMD from the district to the national level are indeed devoted to fill sector-wide indicators specified in the HSMTDP from which health sector agencies draw their own POWs and implementation strategies (Nyonator et al. 2014).
 Targets, on the other hand, are negotiated at the decentralized level between the GHS and the cost centers (called Budget Management Centres) present at the different governance levels to administer DP’s funds across the national, regional and district level.
 Precisely because indicators are pre-established at the national level for all types of performances at any agency and administrative level, indicators have the potential to perform as a “holistic tool” of evaluation.

 However, as suggested, the Holistic Assessment is also used by international partners to test health sector performances.
 As part of this participation, international donors are involved in the process of selecting indicators, targets and milestones.
 We do not have data to report on how the process develops in practice, but information shows that performance indicators get established and revised each November of the year during the Business Meeting between the MoH and DP (Ghana Health Sector, 2012).
 Based on these indicators, the Holistic Assessment reports a score for each health sector objective established within the annual POW, e.g., bridging equity gaps in health care, improving efficiency, and effectiveness in the health system.
 A score of +1 is attributed if the indicator has attained the set target, 0 if it just show a good trend, −1 if the target has been missed (IHP+ 2003, 37-38).

 The presentation of the Holistic Assessment to the Health Summit is to provide the mechanism for all sector partners to review performances and assess the level of compliance with the CMA.
 Formally speaking, the objective of the CMA that governs the Holistic Assessment framework is to support the implementation of the HSMTDP.
 However, this mechanism of evidence generation serves another purpose besides bringing coherence to the decentralized system of health governance; it makes the system evaluable by external reviewers.
-These two drives are functionally linked and theoretically harmonized through the use of the same tools for national and external assessment, i.e., the Holistic Assessment Tool; in this, common indicators and milestones in principle guarantee that the interagency evaluation and MoH-donors evaluation be aligned.
+These two drives are functionally linked and theoretically harmonized through the use of the same tools for national and external assessment, i.e., the Holistic Assessment tool; in this, common indicators and milestones in principle guarantee that the interagency evaluation and MoH-donors evaluation be aligned.
 However, the CMA clearly states that the use of the Holistic Assessment tool should be made “in line with the principles of mutual accountability” between the MoH and the donors (Ghana Health Sector 2012) showing that the Health Summit represents not only an additional venue of evaluation, but also an additional system of accountability in which the MoH is accountable to DP for the overall performance of the health sector.

 4.2 The use of evidence and the alignment of distinct spaces of accountability: one-fits-all evidence?